Island pharmacies are asking patients to please bear with us as we deal with an unprecedented amount of enquiries.

 Patients who are concerned about how they will obtain their medication in the event of increasing self-isolation can be reassured that plans are being put in place for an island-wide delivery service for those in need, and plans will be announced in due course.

 Some pharmacies will be varying their opening hours over the coming days in order to facilitate cleaning and restocking of both their shop and dispensary areas, and patients are advised to keep an on eye on Facebook pages, pharmacy windows and other media for further information.
-Please only call individual outlets if you cannot answer your question by these means, or your call is urgent as this removes frontline and dispensary staff from their vital work.
+Please only call individual outlets if you cannot answer your question by these means, or your call is urgent as this removes frontline and dispensary colleagues from their vital work.